umbraco/UmbracoDocs/Umbraco-Headless/Getting-Started-Cloud/index.md

 // Upgrades / Umbraco versions / API versions

-// CDN [BLOCKED] - we don't know enough
+// CDN - we don't know enough
 - If not included, what then?
 - How to use it, when it's included?
+- CloudFlare !!

 Idea for folder structure:

+## API Browser
+## Webhooks

 ## Cloud, but not Cloud
 ## Cloud Portal / Deployments
 ## Backoffice / features